Black-box01/portfolio/README.md

 Clone this repository to your local system.\
 Head over to your terminal and navigate to the project.\
 Run npm install to install all node packages,\
-After the installation, run npm start.\
+After the installation, run npm start

-### `NOTE: THIS PROJECT IS CONNECTED TO AN BACKEND,
+### `NOTE: THIS PROJECT IS CONNECTED TO AWS BACKEND,
 YOU'VE HAVE TO CODE YOURS FROM SCRATCH OR USE ONLY THE FRONT END CODES\`

 ### FOR MORE INQUIRIES, CHECK OUT MY LINKEDIN PAGE